Installing Gutters on Detached Garage in NJ: Step-by-Step Guide

 Cut gutters to length on the ground: Use tin snips or a miter saw with a metal-cutting blade.
 Add extra length for corners and overlaps.
 Smooth sharp edges to prevent injury.

 Attach end caps, outlets, and corners: Seal all joints with gutter sealant.
-Use rivets or screws on gutter sides rather than through the bottom to avoid leaks.
+Keep the back edge of the gutter properly under or behind the roof drip edge to prevent leaks.
+Use rivets or screws on gutter sides rather than through the bottom to avoid leaks, and face overlaps or joints with the direction of water flow to reduce seepage.

 Hang the gutters: Lift sections into place along hangers.
 Check alignment with your chalk line.
-Maintain consistent slope toward outlets.
+Maintain pitch for consistent flow and direct water flow toward outlets.

-Install downspouts and elbows: Connect downspout outlets to elbows, run pipe down the wall, and secure with brackets every 5-6 feet.
+Install downspouts and elbows: Connect downspout outlets to elbows, run pipe down the wall, and use a drill to make pilot holes and secure brackets or outlet connections every 5-6 feet.
 Direct discharge away from the garage.

 Test with water: Run a garden hose along the roof edge.
 Confirm water flows smoothly with no low spots, backflow, or pooling in the middle.